- How do you decorate your table for Rosh Hashanah?

 Sure, we dip apples in honey on Rosh Hashanah.

 Tip: Careful not to serve any dairy dips during Rosh Hashanah dinner.
-Dinner usually involves meat… and as you probably know – meat and dairy don’t play well together in Judaism.
+Dinner usually involves meat… And in Judaism – meat and dairy don’t play well together.

 Rosh Hashanah Wall Decorations